 R1003.11 Flue lining (material).
 Masonry chimneys shall be lined.
-The lining material shall be appropriate for the type of appliance connected, according to the terms of the appliance listing and manufacturer's instructions.
+The lining material shall be appropriate for the type of appliance connected, in accordance with the terms of the appliance listing and manufacturer's instructions.

 R1003.11.1 Residential-type appliances (general).
 Flue lining systems shall comply with one of the following: